-that "any response to Zubaydah's discovery requests would inevitably tend to confirm or deny whether the CIA operated a detention site located in Poland."
-Ante, at 17.
+A plurality of the Court answers with a worry.13 It fears that "any response to Zubaydah's discovery requests would inevitably tend to confirm or deny whether the CIA operated a detention site located in Poland."
+Ante, at 214.
 Apparently, the plurality is concerned that, during the course of their testimony about Zubaydah's treatment, Mitchell and Jessen might inadvertently disclose the location of their activities.
-See ibid.
+See ante, at 213.
 To ward against this possibility, the plurality insists, dismissal is the only option.